ARTICLE I Name and Governing Authority.

 Section 7.
 Executive Committee.
 The Executive Committee of the Board of Directors shall consist of the Chair of the Board, President, and President-Elect.

 Section 8.
 Termination.
-The Board of Directors shall have the responsibility to demand the resignation of any officer or director for dereliction of duty or conduct detrimental to the Association of Educators in Imaging and Radiologic Sciences, Inc.
+The Board of Directors shall remove any Board member by a majority vote for dereliction of duty or conduct detrimental to the Association of Educators in Imaging and Radiologic Sciences, Inc.

 Section 1.
 Officers of the Association shall be Chair of the Board, President, President-Elect, and Secretary/Treasurer.